Estimated reading time: 5 mins

 Apples are a great example of this, as the seeds contain a low dose of cyanide.
 Cyanide is a of course a highly toxic substance (can even cause death), but the fact that the cyanide is present in such a small amount makes apples safe to consume and harmless to the body.

 A similar situation applies to artificial sweeteners.
 The amounts in which most artificial sweeteners (Aspartame, Saccharine, Allulose, Neotame, Sucralose, Stevia to name a few) would have to be consumed in order for them to become toxic is almost impossible to accomplish via regular food and drink consumption.
 Remember, while many will bad-mouth artificial sweeteners by saying “what about the CHEMICALSSS?!”, everything we eat contains chemicals.
 Under normal circumstances these chemicals just aren’t toxic, unless consumed in exorbitant quantities.

-Many foods we consume contain chemicals that are poisoinous when consumed in large enough quantities.
+Many foods we consume contain chemicals that are poisonous when consumed in large enough quantities.
 For example, to consume a lethal dose of cyanide for apples you’d need to eat about 200 seeds or about 40 apple cores.
-As you can see these quantities are often completely unrealsitic.
+As you can see these quantities are often completely unrealistic.

 What does the research say?

 The literature has been quite consistent regarding the safety and toxicity levels of artificial sweeteners.
 For example, the allowable daily intake for Stevia is 4 mg per kilogram of bodyweight a day, with several studies showing that Stevia (and almost all other artificial sweeteners) are safe for the vast majority of people.
 Many doubters will often reference rodent studies to justify their argument that artificial sweeteners are harmful.
 However, looking at the rodent studies investigating Stevia, researchers fed the rats 4 grams per day, in the vicinity of 100x the “safe” human dose.